nullivex/ah-wiki/Custom-initializers.md

 	  next();
 	}

+You can generate a file of this type with `npm run-script actionHero generateInitializer`

 ## Initializers:
 - [[Init-mysql]] - Use sequilize.js within an initilizer
 - [[Init-session]] - use the cache methods and `connection.id` to easily make some session management helpers.